vega-studio/deltav/docs/API/Math/vector.md

 Parameter out is optional which will be filled by result if provided

-Produces a directional vector that is directly to the right of the reference vectors (90 degress rotated from the forrward vector)
+Produces a directional vector that is directly to the right of the reference vectors (90 degress rotated from the forward vector)

 **left3(forward: Vec3Compat, up: Vec3Compat, out?: Vec3Compat)**

 Parameter out is optional which will be filled by result if provided

-Produces a directional vector that is directly to the left of the reference vectors (90 degress rotated from the forrward vector)
+Produces a directional vector that is directly to the left of the reference vectors (90 degress rotated from the forward vector)

 **down3(forward: Vec3Compat, up: Vec3Compat, out?: Vec3Compat)**